How Many Clients Can A Bookkeeper Handle?

 And technology can be a massive help in this regard.
 Take, for instance, Envoice.

 You can use this program to streamline the expense management process.
-Employees don’t have to wait for ages before they can have their expenses approved.
+Employees don’t have to wait for ages before their expenses are approved.
 They only need to snap the receipt, the program uploads it, managers approve it, and funds are reimbursed.

 By having a standardized workflow, you’ll be able to take on more clients without sacrificing the quality of your work.

-If you find that you’re constantly busy and don’t have time for anything else, it might be time to raise your prices.
-It will help weed out overly demanding clients who are only looking for the cheapest option.
+If you’re constantly busy and don’t have time for anything else, it might be time to raise your prices.
+It will help weed out overly demanding clients only looking for the cheapest option.

 It’s important to remember that you don’t have to raise your prices for all of your clients.
 You can keep your rates the same for your regular clients and only raise them for new clients.
 This way, you won’t lose any business, but you’ll still be able to make more money.

 There will always be a demand for bookkeepers.
-(1) And if you want to stay ahead of the competition, you need to make sure you’re constantly upgrading your skills.
+If you want to stay ahead of the competition, you must constantly upgrade your skills.
 These new skills could help you refine your accounting skills and find easier and faster ways to complete tasks.

 Upgrading could involve taking courses, attending seminars, or even reading bookkeeping books.
 The more knowledgeable you are, the more clients you’ll be able to take on.
 Plus, it will help you attract high-paying clients.